Burning Down the House

-"Burning Down the House" is a song by American rock band Talking Heads, released in July 1983 as the first single from their fifth studio album Speaking in Tongues.
-The song became their only top ten single on the US Billboard Hot 100, where it peaked at number nine.
+"Burning Down the House" is a song by the American rock band Talking Heads, released in July 1983 by Sire Records as the first single from their fifth studio album Speaking in Tongues.
+The song became their only top-10 single on the US Billboard Hot 100, peaking at No. 9.

 Inspiration and composition

 "Burning Down the House" is a new wave, funk, and art rock song.
 "This song started from a jam," says bassist Tina Weymouth in the liner notes of Once in a Lifetime: The Best of Talking Heads (1992).
 "Chris [Frantz] had just been to see Parliament-Funkadelic in its full glory at Madison Square Garden, and he was really hyped.
 During the jam, he kept yelling 'Burn down the house!' which was a P-Funk audience chant, and David [Byrne] dug the line, changing it to the finished version, 'Burning down the house'."
 (Note: Bernie Worrell of Parliament-Funkadelic joined Talking Heads' live incarnation.)
+Byrne began writing the lyrics in 1982, and felt the song's title served as a metaphor for liberation of one's self, adding that he did not intend to tell a cohesive narrative with his lyrics but rather gather various "aphorisms and nonsequiturs that had an emotional connection."

 The initial lyrics were considerably different, however.
 In an interview on NPR's All Things Considered aired on December 2, 1984, David Byrne played excerpts of early worktapes showing how the song had evolved from an instrumental jam by Weymouth and Frantz.
 Once the whole band had reworked the groove into something resembling the final recording, Byrne began chanting and singing nonsense syllables over the music until he arrived at phrasing that fit with the rhythms—a technique influenced by former Talking Heads producer Brian Eno: "and then I [would] just write words to fit that phrasing ...
 I'd have loads and loads of phrases collected that I thought thematically had something to do with one another, and I'd pick from those."

 According to Byrne in the NPR interview, phrases that he tried but ultimately did not use in the song included "I have another body", "Pick it up by the handle", "You travel with a double", and "I'm still under construction".
 As for the title phrase in the chorus, one early attempt (as heard on a worktape) had him singing a different line, "What are we gonna do?", and at another point in the process, "instead of chanting 'Burning Down the House,' I was chanting 'Foam Rubber, USA.'"